Michelle Legge

 INCOME TAX

-The BMF is clear that many mining operations may be viewed as commercial operations and subject to Income Tax net expenses.
-This means that where individuals do pay Income Tax on their mining operations - they'll only pay tax on any profit they've made minus any expenses, for example, electricity costs, equipment costs, and so forth.
+The BMF is clear that many mining operations may be viewed as commercial operations and subject to income tax net expenses (i.e., electricity costs, equipment costs, and so on).

 Staking rewards